cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# TAU - The Autonomous Unlimited Cloud for publishing.
+# TAU - blockchain cloud for unlimited data publishing.

-* new node online to fast mining:
+## algo for state full miner on wifi, plug:
+0. open wake-lock and wifi-lock
 1. random walk connecting one relay;
 2. random walk connecting one miner from miner discovery list from statechain;
 3. start mining based on curent root cid, or on genesis cid, and propose n+1 and request other miner peers for the future state cid according to CBC (correct by construction);
 4. traverse 144 states using the cid;
 5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
+6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. as a full nodes, it will verify state #1 to #n in the background.
+7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
+* nodes receive unsolicit voting, only takes transactions

+## algo for  stateless miner on wifi, plug:
+0. turn off wake-lock and wifi-lock
+1. random walk connecting one relay;
+2. random walk connecting one miner from miner discovery list from statechain;
+3. start mining based on curent root cid, or on genesis cid, and propose n+1 and request other miner peers for the future state cid according to CBC (correct by construction);
+4. traverse 144 states using the cid;
+5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
-6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. for a full nodes, it will verify state #1 to #n in the background. for no wifi or no power, switch to the light mode only collect votes without verifying, tag along and publish tx state.
+6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. as a full nodes, it will verify state #1 to #n in the background.
+7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
+* nodes receive unsolicit voting, only takes transactions

+## algo for normal user, statefull and stateless miners on battery or 4G:
+1. random walk connecting one relay;
+2. random walk connecting one miner from miner discovery list from statechain;
+3. start propose own block based on curent root cid, or on genesis cid, and request other miner peers for the future state cid according to CBC (correct by construction);
+4. traverse 144 states using the cid;
+5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
+6. based on the CBC safety state k, if k is out of mutable range, then err.
-7. when new recorded mining nodes increase 33%, due to 1/3 BFT, go to step (1).
+7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
-(nodes receive unsolicit voting, only takes transaction json, not mining part)
+* nodes receive unsolicit voting, only takes transactions

 # Chain Level State with entry point of "cid" + peersID
 field description    | Size     |  Key exmple  |  example value and notes